 Another reason we start early is that kids love it and we want to provide them an outlet for their love of football.
 It is great to see them with their full pads on also!

-The tackle football players play around 8 games on Sunday afternoons.
+The tackle football players play around 8 games.

 Practice will start mid-August for flag football.

 Practice will start at the end of July/beginning of August for tackle football.